-Course code PE/CE/17-T

-Category Program Elective Course

-Course title Railway ar nd Airpo rt Engine ering

-L Т Credits

-Scheme and credits 3 0 3.0

-Course Assessment Internal Examin ation (30 marks):

-Methods be conordinate of the Class marks Assign End semants Nine of computive of carry A canordiate of the computive of the carry ducted. two min Perform) ments, d ester ex- question ulsory and ulsory and ulsory and ducte is The avera for examinance will quiz etc. v amination s are to be nd based of s.
-Two que arks. s required of 20 marks including third minor in open book mode will age of the highest marks obtained by a student in the any nations will be considered. be measured through percentage of lectures attended (04 will have weightage of 06 marks n (70 marks): e set by the examiner.
-Question number one will be on the entire syllabus.
-It will contain seven short answers estions are to be set from each unit.
-All questions will to attempt 05 questions in all, one compulsory and as selecting one from each of the four units.
+Course code PE/CE/71-T Category Program Elective Course Course title Railway and Airport Engineering L T Credits Scheme and credits 3 - 3.0 Course Assessment Internal Examination (30 marks): Methods • Three minor tests each of 20 marks including third minor in open book mode will be conducted.
+The average of the highest marks obtained by a student in the any of the two minor examinations will be considered. • Class Performance will be measured through percentage of lectures attended (04 marks) • Assignments, quiz etc. will have weightage of 06 marks End semester examination (70 marks): • Nine questions are to be set by the examiner.
+Question number one will be compulsory and based on the entire syllabus.
+It will contain seven short answers type questions.
+Two questions are to be set from each unit.
+All questions will carry equal marks. • A candidate is required to attempt 05 questions in all, one compulsory and remaining four questions selecting one from each of the four units.

+Course outcomes.
 Sr. No Course outcomes RBT[] Level At the end of the course students will be able to: CO1.
 Explain the type of rails and its parts.
 L2(Understanding) CO2.
 Examine the fastenings and design for joints.
 L4(Analyzing) CO3.
-Develop the control of the movement of trains using various signals L3(Applying) CO4 .
+Develop the control of the movement of trains using various signals L3(Applying) CO4.
 Design the components of the rail track.
 L6(Creating) CO5.
 Classify the types of Airports L2(Understanding) CO6.
 Design the pavements used in airports.
 L6(Creating)